-The goal of our research program is to provide residents with the knowledge and skills needed to effectively answer a clinical question, whether one is aspiring to enter general pediatrics or a subspecialty.
+The goal of our scholars program is to provide residents with the knowledge and skills needed to effectively answer a clinical question, whether one is aspiring to enter general pediatrics or a subspecialty.

 UCSF Fresno has a variety of unique patient settings that inspire residents’ clinical questions: